aosabook/500lines/modeller/chapter.md

 You can expect to find these same basic building blocks in production 3D software.
 The scene graph structure and relative coordinate spaces are found in many types of 3D graphics applications, from CAD tools to game engines.
-The area where a major simplification was made in this project is in the user interface.
+One major simplification in this project is in the user interface.
 A production 3D modeller would be expected to have a complete user interface, which would necessitate a much more sophisticated events system instead of our simple callback system.

 We could do further experimentation to add new features to this project.
 Try one of these: